jeredw/qbc/README.md

 # qbc

-This repository contains a reconstructed grammar and tools for playing with the MS-DOS QBasic 1.1 language.
+This repository contains a cleanroom TypeScript implementation of the MS-DOS QBasic 1.1 language with an interpreter, a test suite, and a web-based IDE and shell.

+- `npm run build` builds an antlr lexer and grammar
+- `npm run test` runs automated tests
+- `npm run serve` starts a dev server at http://localhost:5500/

 # Language